Biatris-003/Biatris-003/README.md

 ## 🚀 About Me

-- 🎓 **Systems & Biomedical Engineering Student** at Cairo University, Egypt
+- 🎓 **Systems & Biomedical Engineering Student (Class of 2026)** at Cairo University, Egypt
-- 💡 **22 years old** passionate about merging technology with healthcare innovation
-- 🔭 I'm currently working on **biomedical device prototypes and system optimization**
+- 🔭 Currently working on **Intelligent workflow optimization platforms for hospital biomedical equipment management**
-- 🌱 I'm currently learning **advanced signal processing and embedded systems**
+- 🌱 Currently learning **Machine Learning algorithms and mobile app development with Flutter/Dart**
-- 👯 I'm looking to collaborate on **biomedical engineering projects and healthcare tech**
+- 👯 Looking to collaborate on **biomedical engineering projects and healthcare tech**
-- 💬 Ask me about **Python, C++, biomedical systems, or Arduino projects!**
+- 💬 Ask me about **Python, C++, Java, OOP, biomedical systems, or Arduino projects!**
-- 📫 How to reach me: **biatriss.shehata@example.com**
+- 📫 How to reach me: **biatriss.shehata03@eng-st.cu.edu.eg**
-- ⚡ Fun fact: **I love combining engineering with biology to solve real-world healthcare challenges!**
 - 🇪🇬 **Proudly from Egypt** - where ancient innovation meets modern technology

 ## 🛠️ Tech Stack